How to Become a Frontend Developer in 2026

 European Market

-Frontend Developer Market in Europe
+What Does the Frontend Developer Market Look Like in Europe?

 React dominates the European frontend market (70%+ of vacancies).
 Angular remains strong in DACH enterprise sectors, while Vue.js has a notable presence in Belgium and France.